 Checking for Ripeness in Cherries:

-The variety of cherries in India is such that it’s recommended to taste a cherry before buying them.
-The flesh should be round and free of dark blemishes and mold spots.
-Sweet cherries give ever-so-slightly to the touch, whereas unripe ones have a taut skin that binds the flesh tightly and gives very little.
+The variety of cherries is such that it’s recommended to taste a fruit before buying them.
+The skin should be round, glossy, and free of dark blemishes and mold spots.
+Most sweet cherries give slightly to the touch, whereas unripe fruits have a taut skin that binds the flesh and gives very little.

 Taste of Cherry: